wetryingtodorock/getblock-docs/en/rpc-service/dgb/json-rpc/dgb_getblockfilter.md

 ---
-title: dgb:getblockfilter \[POST\]
+title: getblockfilter - DigiByte
-description: Retrieve a BIP 157 content filter for a particular block.
+description: Example code for the getblockfilter json-rpc method. Сomplete guide on how to use getblockfilter json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters